srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Distortion Correction

-Cameras suffers from distortion and it's generally a good idea to correct for it given a set of calibration for it.
+Cameras generally suffer from distortion and it's usually a good idea to correct for it given a set of calibration for it.
 Since we already cailbrated our camera and obtained the calibration parameters, we can correct for the inherent distortion in the camera.
 Take a look at the below two images to see a distorted(original) image and a distortion-corrected image.

 ![alt text][image7]
 ![alt text][image8]